Kyrgyzstan Travel Budget 2026: What It Really Costs

 Flight Bishkek–Osh$40–6045 min

+Notice the shape of that table: everything on a paved marshrutka route costs almost nothing, and the price jumps the moment the asphalt ends.
+Getting to Karakol costs 500 KGS; getting the last 60 km to Song-Kul costs three times that.
+This is why itineraries built around marshrutka towns (Karakol, Kochkor, Osh) come in far under itineraries that chain remote valleys.
 In cities, use the Yandex Go app instead of hailing taxis — a cross-town Bishkek ride costs 150–250 KGS.
 Marshrutkas leave when full, so morning departures are more predictable.
-For a group of three or four, a car with driver at $50–80/day frequently beats public transport once you value your time at anything above zero.
+And for a group of three or four, a car with driver at $50–80 a day frequently beats public transport once you value your time at anything above zero.

-Horse trekking costs 2,500–3,500 KGS ($28–40) per day including a local guide-wrangler — arranged on the spot at Song-Kul or through CBT in Kochkor.
-The three-day Ala-Kul trek from Karakol costs almost nothing independently: about 500 KGS park entry, $10–15 per night for rental tents at Sirota and the lake camps, and 1,000–1,500 KGS for the truck out from Altyn Arashan.
+Horse trekking costs 2,500–3,500 KGS ($28–40) per day including a local guide-wrangler, arranged on the spot at Song-Kul or through CBT in Kochkor.
+The three-day Ala-Kul trek from Karakol costs almost nothing independently: about 500 KGS park entry, $10–15 per night for rental tents at Sirota and the lake camps, and 1,000–1,500 KGS for the truck out from Altyn Arashan — call it $50–60 total for one of the best treks in Asia.
 A hired trekking guide runs $50–60 per day, porters slightly less.
-Eagle-hunter demonstrations near Bokonbaevo cost 2,000–2,500 KGS per group, Skazka Canyon entry is 50–100 KGS, and Altyn Arashan hot-spring pools are 200–400 KGS.
+Eagle-hunter demonstrations near Bokonbaevo cost 2,000–2,500 KGS per group, Skazka Canyon entry is 50–100 KGS, and the Altyn Arashan hot-spring pools are 200–400 KGS.
 Winter travelers: a full-day lift pass at Karakol Ski Base is 2,000–2,500 KGS ($23–29), laughably cheap by Alpine standards.
-More route ideas are in our Kyrgyzstan trekking guide.
+More route ideas and their price tags are in our Kyrgyzstan trekking guide.

 Buy a SIM at Manas Airport or any city sales office — you need your passport.
-O!, Beeline and MegaCom all sell tourist packages of 20–50 GB for 300–500 KGS ($3.50–6) per month.
+O!, Beeline and MegaCom all sell tourist packages of 20–50 GB for 300–500 KGS ($3.50–6) per month, which barely registers in a budget.
 O! has the strongest 4G in cities; MegaCom holds signal marginally better around Issyk-Kul.
-None of them cover Song-Kul, the Karakol gorge or Altyn Arashan, so download offline maps (Organic Maps has the trekking trails) before leaving town.
+None of them cover Song-Kul, the Karakol gorge or Altyn Arashan, so download offline maps before leaving town — Organic Maps has the trekking trails and costs nothing.

 CategoryBackpacker (10 days)Mid-range (10 days)